MikeTannenbaum/mtdc-2022/_posts/2017-05-05-mental-consequences-of-endless-connectivity.md

 guid: http://www.miketannenbaum.com/?p=337
 permalink: /mental-consequences-of-endless-connectivity
 twitter_card:
-  - 'a:1:{s:11:"description";s:32:"Sometimes, I just want to be me.";}'
+  - a:1:{s:11:"description";s:32:"Sometimes, I just want to be me.";}
 categories:
   - Quick Reflections
 tags:
-  - mental health
+  - on/mindfulness
-  - mindfulness
+  - on/psychology
-  - psychology
+  - on/technology
-  - technology
+  - on/mental-wellness
 ---
 The internet makes me feel as though I cannot disappear.
 Like I must always be on, standing at the ready, in tune and connected with the world.